-7.1.1 Membership
+8.1.1 Membership

-Scheme membership averaged 9,572 principal members and 24,646 beneficiaries during the 2020 financial year.
-This represents a 1.9% increase in members and 2.4% increase in beneficiaries compared to the prior year.
+Scheme membership averaged 9,397 principal members and 24,500 beneficiaries during the 2021 financial year.
+This represents a 1.8% decrease in members and 0.6% decrease in beneficiaries compared to the prior year.
+The decline in membership can be attributed to restructuring activities at participating employers.

-The average age of the Scheme's beneficiaries has decreased slightly from 29.4 at the end of 2019 to 29.1 at the end of 2020.
-An increase in age is directly correlated to an increase in healthcare claims, therefore the Scheme's decreasing trend and lower than industry average age reflects a favourable risk profile for WCMAS.
-(Industry average beneficiary ager is 33 years old per the CMS Annual Report 2019/20).
+The average age of the Scheme's beneficiaries has remained in line with prior year at 29.2 years old at the end of 2021.
+The average beneficiary age in the medical schemes industry is 33.6 years old (CMS Annual Report 2020/21).
+An increase in age is directly correlated to an increase in healthcare claims.
+The Scheme's significantly lower than industry average age reflects a favourable risk profile for WCMAS.